Let’s distinguish six attitudes to “nothing means anything”:

 Since the complete stance agrees with lite nihilism’s analysis and rejection of eternalism, it might be considered a species of nihilism by some.
 In fact, I sometimes think of it as “joyful nihilism”—although it strongly disagrees with nihilism’s central claim that “nothing means anything.”

 Going through that analysis in detail takes one a fair way toward explaining the complete stance.
 Upcoming pages will explain why lite nihilism is right to reject eternalism’s characterization of meanings as objective, eternal, inherent, ultimate, and so forth; but wrong to insist that meanings that lack these properties are no good.
 Accepting both parts of that is tantamount to adopting the complete stance.

-- 3. “Existentialism” is not a precisely-defined term.
-The way I’m using it here may not be “standard,” but it’s roughly in-line with some traditional uses.
+- 3.“Existentialism” is not a precisely-defined term.
+The way I’m using it here is not entirely standard, but it’s roughly in line with some traditional uses.